Finding polarised communities and tracking information diffusion on Twitter: The Irish Abortion Referendum: Case study: the Irish Abortion Referendum of 2018

-Information Diffusion can be represented as a cascade of events.
+Information diffusion can be represented as a cascade of events.
 A cascade allows us to trace the pattern of diffusion from the user that initiated the process (the seed) through a population~\cite{goel2016structural}.
 It has been hypothesised by some that cascade behaviours are hard to predict~\cite{martin2016exploring}.
-However, insights as to how the network's structure impacts on the spreading of content and the mechanism by which it spreads can still be obtained~\cite{keating2022generating, dave2011modelling, peters2008modelling}.
-We are particularly interested in how information spread within and between communities~\cite{weng2013virality}.
+However, insights as to how the network's structure impacts the spreading of content and the mechanism by which it spreads can still be obtained~\cite{keating2023generating, dave2011modelling, peters2008modelling}.
+We are particularly interested in how information spreads within and between communities~\cite{weng2013virality}.

-To this end we employ a popular cascade reconstruction method proposed by Goel et al.~\cite{goel2016structural}, in which they use the temporal sequence of retweet and the network structure to reconstruct the likely cascade structure.
-The processes can be broken down into 4 steps: 1) bucketing Retweet-IDs, 2) ordering time-wisely, 3) parent attribution, and 4) cascade-ID assignment.
+To this end we employ a popular cascade reconstruction method proposed by Goel et al.~\cite{goel2016structural}, in which they use the temporal sequence of retweets and the network structure to reconstruct the likely cascade structure.
+Even though this is a mechanistic rule-based method, it attained very reasonable performance in the original paper and in a previous application~\cite{gleeson2020branching}.
+The process can be broken down into four steps: 1) bucketing Retweet-IDs, 2) ordering chronologically, 3) parent attribution, and 4) cascade-ID assignment.

-Following this process, we first compare the tweets to create Retweet-IDs for each unique text, and order the tweets in the Retweet-IDs according to the time they were posted.
-There are $114,739$ original tweets that were never retweeted.
-Of those, $29,108$ (25.37\%) were written by Yes users, $6,305$ (5.49\%) were tweeted by No supporters, and $79,326$ (69.14\%) by users that were not assigned an ideological community.
+Following this process, we first compare every tweet in our collected dataset (but excluding tweets without mentions) to create Retweet-IDs for each unique cleaned text (lower case, without mentions and hashtags), then order the tweets in the Retweet-IDs according to the time they were posted.
+There are $114\,739$ original tweets that were never retweeted.
+Of those, $29\,108$ ($25.37\%$) were written by Yes users, $6\,305$ ($5.49\%$) were tweeted by No supporters, and $79\,326$ ($69.14\%$) by users that were not assigned an ideological community.